Corymbia/eucalyptus-documentation/content/admin_guide/ops_oview/ops_networking/_index.md

 This topic addresses networking in the Eucalyptus cloud.
 ## Networking Modes
 Eucalyptus offers different modes to provide you with a cloud that will fit in your current network.
-For information what each networking mode has to offer, see [](../install-guide/planning_networking_modes.dita) .
+For information what each networking mode has to offer, see [Plan Networking Modes]({{< ref planning_networking_modes.md >}}) .

 ## EC2-Classic Networking